 Fertility 101: Our Guide to Getting Pregnant

 The ability to get pregnant, sustain a pregnancy and give birth depends on the extraordinary synchronization of male and female reproductive and endocrine systems.
-At Fertility Institute of Texas, Dr. Susan Hudson specializes in reproductive endocrinology and holds dual board certifications as an ob/gyn and fertility specialist.
+At Texas Fertility Center of New Braunfels, Dr. Susan Hudson specializes in reproductive endocrinology and holds dual board certifications as an ob/gyn and fertility specialist.
 Even with her years of specialized training, Dr. Hudson still marvels at the miracle of conception.

 Success rates for getting pregnant on your own